Book: Executive search in the age of AI

 Managing Director, Senator HR Management GmbH

-Matthias Barhainski heads Senator HR Management GmbH and has extensive experience in HR consulting and talent management.
-His focus is on developing customized solutions for medium-sized companies and international corporations.
+Matthias Barhainski heads Senator HR Management GmbH and brings with him extensive experience in HR consulting and talent management.
+His focus is on developing tailor-made solutions for medium-sized companies and international corporations.

 Daniel Fertl